VictoriaTrabW/language-project/README.md

-# Using Huggingface to determine emotions in headlines about women around the world
+# Using Huggingface to determine emotions in headlines about women in different countries
+## Purpose
 This is my self-assigned project, which can be seen as a continuation of assignment 4, in that the methods are similar, but the dataset is different, which makes room for exploring other aspects of using Huggingface for classifying emotions.

+This project seeks to investigate which emotions are more dominant in headlines speaking of women.

+## Steps
+-	In folder: contains the dataset headlines.csv.
+-	out folder: Contains the outputs generated during the execution of the scripts.
+This includes csv files with classified emotions and some visualisations.
+-	src folder: Contains the main script to investigate the dataset.
+This includes the pipeline for the classifier and the visualisation of the results.
+-	Setup and reproducibility files: o	Requirements.txt file: Lists the required programs and packages to run the code. o	Can be installed with: pip install -r requirements.txt
+-	README.md file: Contains the assignment details, dependencies, additional notes, and reflections on the output.

 ## Repository structure